USMLE Step 1: History

-Prior to 1992, the NBME Part I examination served as the staple basic science examination for medical students at the end of their second year.
-Upon the launch of the three-part United States Medical Licensing Examination, NBME Part I exam was carried forward in its new format, the USMLE Step 1 examination, which has since evolved to become an increasingly clinically-applied examination of the foundational sciences.
+Before 1992, the NBME Part I examination was the primary basic science examination for medical students at the end of their second year.
+When the three-part United States Medical Licensing Examination was launched, the NBME Part I exam was incorporated into its new format, the USMLE Step 1 examination.
+Over time, the exam has evolved into a more clinically applied examination of the foundational sciences.
 The exam became computer-based several years later.
-In May 2015, the USMLE began emphasizing concepts regarding patient safety and quality improvement across all parts of the USMLE exam series, including Step 1.
+In May 2015, the USMLE began emphasizing concepts related to patient safety and quality improvement across all parts of the USMLE exam series, including Step 1.